rcisignal 0.3.1

 simulate_briefrc_data()now also writes an rcicr-format stimuli.Rdata(stable filenamercisignal_sim_briefrc_stimuli.Rdataunderrdata_dir) for symmetry with the 2IFC path.
 The Brief-RC consumers still read$noise_matrixdirectly so the file is informational rather than required.

-Behavioural change
+Behavioral change

 -

 plot_ci_overlay()now uses positive = blue, negative = red (matchingplot_agreement_map()and the cluster-test plots).
-Previously it rendered positive = red, negative = blue, which flipped the colour reading between the package’s three diverging plots.
+Previously it rendered positive = red, negative = blue, which flipped the color reading between the package’s three diverging plots.
 Saved overlay PNGs from prior versions will look mirrored if regenerated.
 The four worked-example pairwise figures invignettes/figures/oliveira_2019/and the README captions were refreshed to match.

 Documentation